Introduction to Incoterms

 Depending on the Incoterm used, it’s either the seller or buyers’ responsibility to undertake the contract of carriage and insurance.
 This is also very important.

-For example, under “EXW subject to Incoterms 2020” it is the responsibility of the buyer to arrange carriage and Insurance (should they want insurance).
+For example, under “EXW subject to Incoterms 2020” it is the responsibility of the buyer to arrange carriage and cargo insurance (should they want insurance).

 Perhaps most importantly, make sure to pick up a copy of Incoterms 2020 from the International Chamber of Commerce and study this as it’s certainly time well spent!